Miguel Grau (football manager)

 Miguel Grau Piles (born 22 April 1984) is a Spanish football manager.
 He managed Valencia Mestalla in the Segunda División B from 2017 to 2019 and was assistant manager at Pafos in the Cypriot First Division.
 In 2022, he managed Inter Turku of the Veikkausliiga, reaching the finals of the Finnish League Cup and Finnish Cup.

 Career

 Valencia

 Born in Yátova in the Province of Valencia, Grau was managing Valencia's Juvenil A youth team when in November 2017, he was appointed manager of the reserve team in Segunda División B. He succeeded Lyuboslav Penev, who had left to contest the presidency of the Bulgarian Football Union.
 Grau's debut on 18 November was a 3–0 home win over Lleida with all the goals scored in a six-minute spell.

 On 25 February 2019, Grau was sacked with his team in last place and five points inside the relegation zone.
 His final game was a 3–2 home defeat to Lleida.
+In June, he became the assistant of Óscar Fernández at Almería, but left in August after the club's change of ownership.